Tips For Selling Your Home in 2025 — Advice from Experts

 Some sellers choose not to work with a real estate agent to avoid paying agent commissions.
 Traditionally, these commissions have been around 5% to 6% of the home’s sale price, split between the listing agent and the buyer’s agent, with the seller typically covering the cost.

-However, recent changes following the National Association of Realtors® (NAR)’s landmark settlement are expected to lower agent commissions.
+However, the changes following the National Association of Realtors® (NAR)’s landmark settlement were set to lower agent commissions.
 Sellers are no longer required to pay the buyer’s agent fee, as buyers are now encouraged to negotiate directly with their agents.

 Still, many sellers opt to cover the buyer’s agent fee to attract more buyers and facilitate a quicker sale.
 When combined with the listing agent’s fee, this can total around 6% of the home’s sale price.
-To avoid these costs, some sellers turn to the for-sale-by-owner (FSBO) approach, managing the sale themselves.
+To avoid these costs, some sellers forego partnering with agents and turn to the For Sale By Owner (FSBO) approach, managing the sale themselves.

 Agents also handle all of the marketing, showings, and open houses.
 Then, when offers start coming in, they help you analyze each one and decide which is the best offer for you.
 In addition to price, you also have to take contingencies into account and be ready to negotiate with the buyer’s agent.